ViperZeroOne/ViperCraft/README.txt

 This is a list of all the currently implemented and working features.
-Features that are on the drawing board, or not yet functional, will not appear in this list.
+Features that are on the drawing board, or not yet functional, will not appear in this list but will instead appear in the "Wiki" area.

 - Several new edible food items
 - A new tool set made from Nether Brick and Blaze Rods